 Are Honors classes harder?
 Will taking Honors classes bring down a student's GPA?

 "Honors classes are not designed to be harder and they typically do not cover more material than their non-Honors equivalents.
 In fact . . . we find that, actually, students tend to perform better in Honors classes than in non-Honors classes.
 Remember that likeminded, bright, curious, and talented students populate Honors classes, which are taught by some of the best UCF faculty.
 The result is an engaging and exciting classroom environment that will help you continue to excel!"

 Are Honors classes weighted so that an "A" is 5 points?
 Are they extra units?

 No, and no. But every Honors class is noted by an "H" on your transcript next to your grade, and many Honors courses have the word "Honors" in the title.
 Your transfer institutions, future employers, and you will know you challenged yourself to be and do your best while at Saddleback College.

-The Most FAQ of the Saddleback FAQs: What's Humanities 10A and 10B?
+The Most FAQ of the Honors Course FAQs: What's the Humanities Core?

-Humanities 10 courses focus on a subject from a cross-disciplinary perspective.
+Humanities 10, 30 and 31 courses are all on the theme of "Culture, Science, and Society."
+They are all studies of a subject from a cross-disciplinary perspective.
 They are team-taught by instructors in different -- sometimes widely different -- fields, and their content depends on the expertise of the faculty team.
+Humanities 30 and 31 courses are more tightly focused on specific issues described in the Saddleback College Catalog, but Humanities 10 courses take a wider focus because they're based on wide ideas themselves: renaissance and postmodernism.
 The syllabi below represent some, but not all, recent Humanities 10 course offerings.

 - Scott Farthing, D.M.A.
 (Music) / Alannah Rosenberg, Ph.D.
 (Economics)